-Also be aware that when you use multiple access points, it is better if adjacent access points use different radio frequency channels to reduce interference.
-The recommended channel spacing between adjacent access points is five channels (for example, use Channels 1 and 6, or 6 and 11).
+If you use multiple access points, set up adjacent access points with different radio frequency channels to reduce interference.
+NETGEAR recommends five channels of spacing for adjacent access points (for example, use Channels 1 and 6, or 6 and 11).